BelalWahba/Portfolio-projects/Sales Project/README.md

 # Sales Analysis
-In this project I loaded Data from multiple CSVs, Cleaned and transformed the Data to ensure data integrity.
-I Parsed down the address column into different columns to make queries related to the address a bit easier to handle.
-Added a month and revenue columns based on already existing columns.
+In this project :
+- I loaded Data from multiple CSVs
+- I Used Pandas Library to Clean and transformed the Data to ensure data integrity.
+- I Parsed down the address column into different columns to make queries related to the address a bit easier to handle.
+- I Added a month and revenue columns based on already existing columns.
+- I constructed basic visualizations and dashboards using Power BI to convey my analysis.